 With other local law schools, we also co-sponsor the annual Northern California Public Interest/Public Sector Career Fair, which draws over 100 employers each year.
 Stanford Law School students are also eligible to receive travel stipends to attend the annual Equal Justice Works conference in DC.

-The Office of Student Life and the Office of Career Development work individually with students who have specific public interest goals.
+The Office of Career Development work individually with students who have specific public interest goals.